-, 03 October, 2019 / 3:41 AM
+Juba, 03 October, 2019 / 3:41 am (ACI Africa).

 In a country where Christian churches have maintained educational and health institutions, facilitated humanitarian programs through their structures at the grassroots, and operationalized an ecumenical approach in calling for an end to violence and a peaceful resolution of the protracted conflict in the world’s youngest nation, an analysis of the impact of the gospel message on South Sudanese would give perspective to the central mission of the Churches, which is to evangelize through the promotion of gospel values.

 ACI Africa caught up with the Coordinator of the Pastoral department of the Association of Member Episcopal Conferences in East Africa (AMECEA), Fr.
 Emmanuel Chimombo who just returned from South Sudan.
 He shared about his encounters with his counterparts at the Juba-based Bishops’ conference, revealing gaps, possible reasons, the Church’s strategies to fill the gaps, and the impact of the ongoing initiatives to promote gospel values among the people of God in South Sudan.